-The Virginia delegates arrived in Philadelphia early, talked with other delegates as they arrived, met regularly with one another, and drafted resolutions setting forth the broad principles upon which a new constitution should be based.
-Not all of the Virginia delegates agreed with the principles, as the later debates in the Convention were to reveal.
-But, the fifteen resolutions were presented to the Convention on 29 May by the Governor of Virginia, Edmund Randolph.
-No evidence exists as to who wrote the resolutions.
-Randolph’s original manuscript has never been located.
+The Virginia delegates arrived in Philadelphia before the other delegates.
+They met regularly with one another and drafted resolutions setting forth the broad principles upon which a new constitution should be based.
+The fifteen resolutions presented to the Convention on 29 May by Virginia Governor Edmund Randolph served as a blueprint for the four months of debate that followed.

-On 29 May the Journals of the Convention record that Charles Pinckney “laid before the House … the draft of a federal government to be agreed upon between the free and independent states of America.”
+On 29 May the journals of the Convention record that Charles Pinckney “laid before the House . . . the draft of a federal government to be agreed upon between the free and independent states of America.”
 The plan was not discussed by the Convention but was turned over to the Committee of Detail on 24 July.
-The document written by Pinckney has never been found, but a document in James Wilson’s handwriting has been identified as a synopsis.
+The document written by Pinckney has never been found, but a document in James Wilson’s handwriting has been identified as a synopsis of Pinckney’s plan.
+After the Convention adjourned, Pinckney printed his plan as a pamphlet indicating that the Constitution reflected many of his suggestions.

-On 18 June, Alexander Hamilton in a speech proposed a very powerful national government.
-Hamilton essentially believed that both the amended Virginia Resolutions and the New Jersey Amendments were inadequate, particularly the latter.
+In a speech on 18 June, Alexander Hamilton proposed a very powerful national government.
+Hamilton, who said his proposal was not a plan, essentially believed that both the Virginia Plan and the New Jersey Plan were inadequate, particularly the latter.